maanex/space.maanex.me/other-todos.md

 [X] allow messages to be multiline in rendering
 [X] only activate miner if the target resource is actually mineable [ ] Cut content: Boujin (sells portals)
-[ ] Cut content: Central Market (sells a lot of stuff but more expensive. has sales. has clean interface. has "ads") [ ] Cut content: 3rd Sector Goods (sells advanced scanning devices)
+[ ] Cut content: Central Market (sells a lot of stuff but more expensive. has sales. has clean interface) [ ] Cut content: 3rd Sector Goods (sells advanced scanning devices)

 [X] line entities